 Since 2005 the EU has had a scheme for trading emission allowances for fossil carbon dioxide.
 Holmen's paper and paperboard mills are included in the emissions trading scheme.
 The mills have been allocated emission allowances for the period 2013–2020.
 A gradual reduction in allocations will take place over that period.
-The European Union has made a decision on what is known as backloading, which means that a number of emission allowances will not be sold in the initial phase of the trading period; instead they will be sold later during a period extending until 2020.
+The European Union has made a decision on what is known as backloading, which means that a number of emission allowances have not been sold in the initial phase of the trading period; instead they will be made available in the latter part of the period extending until 2020.
 The aim is to increase the price of allowances in this way.

-The steps taken by the Group to reduce the use of fossil fuels have made it possible to sell emission allowances.
+The investments and steps taken by the Group to reduce the use of fossil fuels have made it possible to sell emission allowances.
 The reported result varies from year to year.
-The result for 2015 was SEK 48 million.
+The result for 2016 was SEK 25 million.

 Holmen takes a positive view of the initiatives that have been taken to tackle the problems of climate change.
 For 2020 the Group has set targets for the use of fossil fuels, i.e. indirectly for fossil carbon dioxide emissions.